xinyi329/AgriculTrends/README.md

 ├── screenshots
 │   ├── analytic
 │   └── visualization
+│       ├── AgriculTrends.png
+│       └── AgriculTrends_Yield_Weather.png
 └── test_code
     └── regression.scala
 ```
-* `/app_code`: source code for the application, includes the Spark Scala analytics code and the Tableau visualization code
+* `/app_code`: source code for the application, includes the Spark Scala analytics code, the JAR file, and the Tableau visualization code
+* `/app_code/BDAD_projct/target/scala-2.11`: contains the project JAR file
+  * `bdad_prject_2.11-0.1.jar`: final project JAR file that can be used for Spark job.
 * `/app_code/analytic`:
   * `aggregation.scala`: joins the three datasets into one large dataframe
   * `iteration_price_yield.scala`: analyzes the relationship between producer price and crop yield